sunra-ai/sunra-clients/README.md

 ## License

 Distributed under the Apache 2.0 License.
-See [LICENSE](https://github.com/sunra-ai/sunra-clients/blob/main/LICENSE) for more information.
+See [LICENSE](./LICENSE) for more information.

 ## Credits

-This project is derived from
+This project is derived from:

 - [fal-ai/fal-js](https://github.com/fal-ai/fal-js)
 - [fal-ai/fal-java](https://github.com/fal-ai/fal-java)
 - [fal-ai/fal](https://github.com/fal-ai/fal/tree/main/projects/fal_client)

 and adapted to work with sunra.ai.
-The original project is licensed under the MIT/Apache2.0 License.
+The original projects are licensed under the MIT/Apache 2.0 License.
 We extend our gratitude to the original authors for their contributions.